 - You home is more dusty than normal.

 - You notice strange smells, or a burning smell near you HVAC unit.

-Changing your furnace filter regularly ensures the air in your home will remain clear of dust and other contaminates.
-If you don’t change your filter, it will fill up and not be able to trap new particles.
+Changing your furnace filter regularly ensures the air in your home will remain clear of dust and other contaminants.
+If you don’t change your filter, it will fill up and won’tbe able to trap new particles.
 A full filter will not be able prevent additional dirt and debris from circulating through your home, causing your family to breathe more dust and allergens on a daily basis.
 Additionally, a full furnace filter causes the motor on your furnace/hvac system to have to work harder, and it will subsequently become less efficient.

 Frequently Open Windows and Doors

-Windows and doors left open allow dust and contaminates from the outside air to accumulate in your home and put an added layer of filth on your filters.
+Windows and doors left open allow dust and contaminants from the outside air to accumulate in your home and put an added layer of filth on your air filters.
 If your windows and doors are often left open, one and two-inch filters will need to be replaced monthly, four-inch filters every two months and five-inch filters every three months.